matheussodree/English-Course/README.md

   What kind of movie Terminator is? - Que tipo de filme é o Exterminador do Futuro?

   I'm planning to go to a Guns'n Roses concert.Would you like to go with me? - Estou planejando ir a um show do Guns'n Roses.Você gostaria de ir comigo?

+* __Interacting__

+  Let's buy a dog! - Vamos comprar um cachorro!

+  I don't like dogs very much.
+We could get a cat or a bird. - Eu não gosto muito de cachorro.
+Nós poderíamos pegar um gato ou um pássaro

+  Would you like to go to a party tonight? - Você gostaria de ir a uma festa esta noite?

+  Sorry, I can't.
+How about we do something on the weekend? - Desculpe, eu não posso.
+Que tal nós fazermos alguma coisa no final de semana?

+  I have to study for a test - Eu preciso estudar para uma prova

+  What did you get for your birthday? - O que você ganhou no seu aniversário?

+  This room gets very little sunshine - Esta sala recebe bem pouco sol

+  Take this to the bank for me please - Leve isto ao banco para mim, por favor

+  I forgot to take my wallet to work - Esqueci de levar minha carteira para o trabalho